hasauino/rrt_exploration/README.md

 ## 2. Installation
 Download the package and place it inside the ```/src``` folder in your workspace.
 And then compile using ```catkin_make```.
 ## 3. Setting Up Your Robots
 This package provides an exploration strategy for single or multiple robots.
 However, for it to work, you should have set your robots ready using the [navigation stack](http://wiki.ros.org/navigation).
-Additionally, the robots must be set and prepared as follows:
+Additionally, the robots must be set and prepared as follows.

+Note: If you want to quickly run and test the package, you can try out the [rrt_exploration_tutorials](https://github.com/hasauino/rrt_exploration_tutorials) package which provides Gazebo simulation for single and multiple robots, which you can use to directly with this package.

 ### 3.1.
 Robots Network
 For the multi-robot configuration, the package doesn't require special network configuration, it simply works by having a single ROS master (can be one of the robots).
 So on the other robots, the ```ROS_MASTER_URI``` parameter should be pointing at the master's address.
 For more information on setting up ROS on multiple machines, follow [this](http://wiki.ros.org/ROS/NetworkSetup) link.

-Note: If you want to quickly run and test the package, you can try out the [rrt_exploration_tutorials](https://github.com/hasauino/rrt_exploration_tutorials) package which provides Gazebo simulation for single and multiple robots, which you can use to directly with this package.
 ### 3.2.
 Robot's frame names in ```tf```
 All robot's frames should be prefixed by its name.
 Naming of robots starts from "/robot_1", "/robot_2", "/robot_3", .. and so on.
 Even if you are using the package for single robot, robot's frames should be prefixed by its name (i.e. /robot_1).
 So for robot_1, the frames in the ```tf``` tree should look like this: